cloudify-cosmo/docs.getcloudify.org/content/plugins/gcp.md

 ## cloudify.gcp.nodes.DNSRecord
 **Derived From:** [cloudify.nodes.Root]({{< relref "blueprints/built-in-types.md" >}})

-Corresponds to a particular subdomain (or `@` for the root) and record-type in the containing DNSZone.
+Corresponds to a specific subdomain (or `@` for the root) and record-type in the containing DNSZone.

-e.g. the `A` record for `special_service.getcloudify.org`
+for example, the `A` record for `special_service.getcloudify.org`.

-A number of convenience types are provided which update the default type (see DNSAAAARecord, DNSMXRecord, DNSTXTRecord, DNSNSRecord)
+A number of convenience types are provided that update the default type (see DNSAAAARecord, DNSMXRecord, DNSTXTRecord, DNSNSRecord).

 **Properties:**

-  * `gcp_config`
+  * `gcp_config` -
-    A dictionary of values to pass to authenticate with the GCP API.
+    A dictionary of values to pass, to authenticate with the GCP API.

     *default:* {}
-  * `type`
+  * `type` -
     The type of this DNS record.
-Only one record of each type is allowed with the same name within a zone.
+Only one record of each type with the same name is allowed within a zone.

     *type:* string
     *default:* A
-  * `name`
+  * `name` -
     The subdomain.
-This will be prepended to the DNSZone's dns_name to produce the full domain name for this record.
+This is prepended to the DNSZone's `dns_name`, to produce the full domain name for this record.
 Defaults to the instance ID.

     *type:* string
     *default:*
-  * `resources`
+  * `resources` -
-    List of resources which will form this record. (can be augmented using relationships cloudify.gcp.relationships.dns_record_connected_to_instance
+    List of resources that will form this record.
+(Can be augmented using `cloudify.gcp.relationships.dns_record_connected_to_instance`
       and
-      cloudify.gcp.relationships.dns_record_connected_to_ip
+      `cloudify.gcp.relationships.dns_record_connected_to_ip` relationships.
       )

     *default:* []
-  * `ttl`
+  * `ttl` -
-    DNS entry Time To Live
+    DNS entry Time To Live.

     *type:* integer
     *default:* 86400